Crotalus pyrrhus

 Crotalus pyrrhus is a venomous pitviper species found in the southwestern United States and northwestern Mexico.
 A medium-sized snake, it is found mostly in rocky country, active at night and feeding on small mammals.
 The coloration is variable and depends on the color of the rocks and soil of the habitat.

 Description

 Adults grow to an average length of 3 ft, but may sometimes exceed 4 ft.

 The color pattern is variable, depending on the color of the rocks and soil of the habitat.
 The snake's ground color may be pink, brown, gray, yellow or nearly white, and speckled with black and white.
 The pattern (if present) may consist of rhombs, bands or blotches.
 The tail is ringed.

 Common names

 Southwestern speckled rattlesnake, bleached rattlesnake, Mitchell's rattlesnake, pale rattler, pallid rattlesnake, red rattlesnake, speckled rattlesnake, white rattlesnake.

+The species may also be referred to colloquially by locality phenotypic traits and an abbreviation of "speckled", to "speck" by snake enthusiasts and in the venomous snake commercial trade.
+Common versions include blue speck, white speck, TA speck (named after the Tinajas Altas mountains in Arizona), lava speck (from the Pisgah Lava Field in California).

 Geographic range

 Found in the United States in southern California, southern Nevada, southwestern Utah and western Arizona.
 Also found in Mexico in northwestern Sonora and northern Baja California.
 No type locality was included in Cope's original 1867 description.
 Coues In Wheeler (1875) lists it as "Cañon Prieto, a locality near Fort Whipple [Yavapai County], Arizona."